Leslie6kkk/Leslie6kkk/README.md

 ### Hi there 👋 This is Leslie (Xiaoke Li)!

 - 🔭 I have 1 yoe working as Software Engineer at a fast-growing start-up and a Masters' degree in Electrical and Computer Engineering from the University of Waterloo.
-- 😄 I am actively searching for software developer/engineer positions in CA right now!
+- 😄 I am actively searching for software developer/engineer positions in Ontario,CA right now!

 - 📫 Please Contact me by Phone / Email: (+1)2265811950 / xiaokeli2020@gmail.com
 - 😄 My interests: Software Engineering & Machine Learning